-Setting up the DA-661/662/663 as an NFS Client
+Setting up the DA-660 as a NFS Client

-The following procedure is used to mount a remote NFS Server.
+Use the following procedure is used to mount a remote NFS Server.

 - 1. Scan the NFS Server's shared directory. - 2.
 Establish a mount point on the NFS Client site. - 3.
 Mount the remote directory to a local directory.